Arithmetic Geometric Model for the Renormalisation of Bi-critical Irrationally Indifferent Attractors: Modified Brjuno and Herman Conditions

 \subsection{Brjuno and Herman Conditions}

-The are many possible definitions of the Brjuno and Herman conditions.
+The are many possible definitions of the Brjuno and Herman conditions based on different choices of fundamental domain.
 For instance, the initial definition of the Brjuno is based on a different choice of fundamental domain with $\alpha\in[0,1]$, using the sequence generated by: